Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 ## k-fold Cross Validation:

-To make sure that the whole data is exposed to the model, we don't just fit the model on the training data, instead, we split the training data into *k-folds* and for each fold we do the following:
+For avoiding overfitting, we need to make sure that the whole data is exposed to the model, we don't just fit the model on the training data, instead, we split the training data into *k-folds* and for each fold we do the following:

 - Train the model using the *k-1* folds.
 - Use the remaining fold as a validation set.